 blog

-World Music Options
+World Music Options (ensembles)

-West African trio "Bal du Kor"
+West-African trio "Bal du Kor"

-join forces to create an enchanting fusion
+artists who join forces to create an enchanting fusion of traditional and

-melodies and rhythms.
+original West-African melodies and rhythms.

-The band's emotional range spans from
+The band's emotional range spans from the delicate and longing to the

-while their collective cosmopolitan backgrounds
+inspiring and ecstatic, while their collective cosmopolitan backgrounds

 give birth to unpredictable musical excursions.